-Pat Hume has died
+Pat Hume, widow of John Hume, has died

 - Published